Structural Identifiability of Series-Parallel LCR Systems: LC System Analysis

 \begin{rem} Note that to recover all $n$ parameters from an LC system with $n$ base elements, we need the constitutive equation defining the system to have at least $n$ nontrivial coefficients.
 This, coupled with Theorem \ref{thm:LC_coeff_bound} implies that, as in the case of RL and RC systems, a necessary condition for identifiability of an LC system with $n$ parameters is that the constitutive equation has $n$ non-monic, nontrivial coefficients.
 We spend the rest of this section showing that, in fact, this is also a sufficient condition. \end{rem}

-Now we can classify identifiable LC systems into four different ``types'' depending on the difference in the largest degrees and smallest degrees of the left and right-hand sides of their constitutive equations.
+Now we can classify identifiable LC systems into four different ``types'' depending on the difference in the largest orders and smallest orders of the left and right-hand sides of their constitutive equations.
 We will define the type of the LC system with constitutive equation $f_1V=f_2I$ where

 by the ordered pair $(m_1-m_2,\ n_1-n_2)$.
 Note that by Corollary \ref{cor:diff_eq_1}, we know that there are only four possible such pairs, which we define as the following types: